lukejacksonn/esm/README.md

 ## Usage

 To use the web interface simply visit https://esm.codes and start typing.
-After making changes hit save (`cmd+s`).
-The inputted code will be evaluated and the results of which will appear in the simulated device to the right.
+The inputted code will be evaluated and run in the simulated device.

 The code you input is stored in state which is serialised using the browsers `atob` function and set as the `location.hash`.
 This happens every time a change in the code occurs.
 That means you can share your creation with anyone by just copy pasting the window URL.